How to access Vumerity from Jordan, the named-patient import pathway, 2026

 How does Vumerity compare with Tecfidera?
 Both convert to monomethyl fumarate in vivo; Vumerity (diroximel fumarate) demonstrated a reduced incidence of GI adverse events in head-to-head studies, which can meaningfully affect adherence.

 What monitoring is required?
-CBC with differential (lymphopenia can develop and warrants caution), hepatic enzymes, and JC virus antibody status per PML-risk monitoring — your neurologist sets the full cadence.
+CBC with differential (lymphopenia can develop and warrants caution), hepatic enzymes, and JC virus antibody status per PML-risk monitoring, your neurologist sets the full cadence.

 Will insurance cover this?
 Cash-pay is the default.
 Some Jordanian private insurers consider case by case; we supply documentation but do not process claims directly.

-> Examples and timings above are composite illustrations drawn from published sources and typical named-patient patterns.
+Examples and timings above are composite illustrations drawn from published sources and typical named-patient patterns.
 Your individual case is assessed by your physician and our clinical-regulatory team; Reserve Meds does not guarantee outcomes or timelines.

-Clinical & regulatory review: Reserve Meds clinical team and AI regulatory-counsel review pipeline.
+Clinical & regulatory review: Mohammad Ali, MD (US-trained physician, Chief AI Officer, Reserve Meds).
 Last medically reviewed: 2026-04-23.